kvokka/onotole/README.md

     onotole projectname [ -c ] [ * rails_genetator_flags ]

-There is 2 main ways of using:
+There are 2 main ways of using:
 1. `onotole projectname` will generate project with default mandatory gems and default flexible gems
 2. `onotole projectname -c` will generate project with mandatory gems and will